 The following points need to be approved at this stage.
 The team develops a test plan similar to the estimation stage of development.
 This plan includes the following:

 - Definition of test requirements

 - Definition of resources

 - Developing a test plan

-The testing strategy is approved at this stage.
+The testing strategy is approved during this stage.

 Test Case Development

-When the Test Plan is ready, the QA Team initiates the development of test cases.
-(The Testing Team also prepares test automation scripts, if required.)
+When the test plan is ready, the QA-team initiates the development of test cases.
+They also prepare test automation scripts, if required.
 A test case includes specific input, preconditions, a set of execution steps and the expected result.
-The test case’s goal is to find defects and covers most of the scenarios on the system under the test.
-If the QA engineer is familiar with the system, he can write better test cases.
+The goal of a test case is to find bug and defects and covers most of the usage scenarios of the system.
+If the QA-engineer is familiar with the system, the cases are naturally more extensive and in-depth.

-The Test Environment consists of elements that support test execution with software, hardware and network configured.
+The test environment consists of elements that support test execution with configured software, hardware, and network.
 The configuration must mimic the production environment in order to uncover any environment/configuration related issues.
-We need to analyze the environment setup requirements and prepare a list of software and hardware requirements for setup.
+To do that you need to analyze and prepare the environment and a list of software and hardware requirements for setup.

-This is a process of executing the code and comparing the expected and actual results.
+This is a process of running the code and comparing the expected results with the actual ones.